lsst/templates/project_templates/stack_package/README.md

 This file is the root page for single-package documentation builds.
 It is not used at all for the published site (https://pipelines.lsst.io).
 This page's `toctree` should link to the `index.rst` files at the root of both the package and Python module documentation directories.

+See [Layout of the doc/ directory](https://developer.lsst.io/stack/layout-of-doc-directory.html) for more information.

 ### doc/manifest.yaml